Make the BeeConnection Work For You

 Questions NOT to Ask:

-- Could you get me a job at your company?
+- Can you get me a job at your company?

-- Could I use you as a reference?
+- Can I use you as a reference?

-- Students can search the database by city, state, vocation, major, metro area or name to find an individual who can answer their career related question.
+- Students can search the database by city, state, vocation, major, metro area, or name to find someone to answer career-related questions.

 Benefits for Students